-Regeneron STS only considers the content shared in each entrant's application package; demonstrated student interest, outside letters of recommendations and quotas of any sort (category, region) are not factors in the selection process.
+Regeneron STS only considers the content shared in each entrant's application package; Regeneron STS does not consider updates or materials sent after the submission deadline.
+Demonstrated student interest, outside letters of recommendation and quotas of any sort (category, region) are not factors in the selection process.
+Evaluators consider student circumstances and access to labs, activities and other personal context in relation to student achievement.

 Three hundred scholars are selected.
 These top entries are further reviewed by an additional judging panel of doctoral scientists, mathematicians and engineers, who select 40 finalists.
 The 40 finalists travel to Washington, DC to compete for top 10 awards.
-During this time, finalists undergo two types of judging--project judging, relating to their research, and panel judging, designed to evaluate the depth and breadth of their general scientific knowledge.
+During this time, finalists undergo two types of judging - project judging, relating to their research, and panel judging, designed to evaluate the depth and breadth of their general scientific knowledge.